tiagolb/policyEngineEval/README.md

 # Policy Engine Evaluation (INESC-ID)

 This chapter presents the evaluation of the PoliTHINK system.
-This chapter starts by describing the methodology (link here).
-Afterwords, this chapter described the memory usage measurements (link here) and the measures for the loading times of policies from both non-persistent memory and persistent memory (link here).
-Finally, this chapter also describes measures the evaluation time of policies (link here).
+This chapter starts by describing the methodology (section 1).
+Afterwords, this chapter described the memory usage measurements (section 2) and the measures for the loading times of policies from both non-persistent memory and persistent memory (section 3).
+Finally, this chapter also describes measures the evaluation time of policies (section 4).

 ### 1 Methodology